ChanLIM/Noisy-Label-References/README.md

 ->label을 sort해서 적용하면 coteaching pair flipping과 동일

 >[Learning with Symmetric Label Noise: The Importance of Being Unhinged](https://arxiv.org/pdf/1505.07634.pdf) (van Rooyen, NIPS 2015)
+ >>Symmetric label noise : where the learner observes samples from a distribution Dbar, which is a corruption of D where labels have some constant probability of being flipped.
+(Original Github Code Not Available)